WStrellis/azure-204/VM.md

 *Scaling Disks*
 A single storage account supports up to 40 vhd.
 More storage accounts must be created if the limit is reached.
 Unmanaged -  manual scaling.
+Managed
-Managed -automatically creates new storage accounts as needed.
+- automatically creates new storage accounts as needed.
+- VHDs are spread across Azure infrastructure for higher reliability
+- supports RBAC
+- Snapshot support
+- Backup support.
+Can be automatically backed up to a different region.

 *Network Security Groups*
 Software-based firewalls used within Azure virtual networks.